charlesarnault/rdverre-front/README.md

 - When deleting a user, the selected user is not deleted - on the contrary, it is always the last user that pops

-- Suggesting location when starting to input (@Théophile)
+- Suggesting location when starting to input

-- Passing the information onto the next screen

-- Creating "Let's go" button and page
+- Passing the information onto the next screen - making the "Let's go" button functional -> link with back-end at this point?

-- "Save" button doesn't work